 The so-called “Bremer Loch” (Bremen hole) has been here since 2007.
 It’s essentially a donation box for collecting money.
 This money is then used for helping citizens in need and for supporting community projects in Bremen.

-Each year, up to 17,000 Euros are collected through the “Bremen hole”.
+Each year, up to almost 20,000 Euros are collected through the “Bremen hole”.
 Not bad for a manhole cover, right?

 The inventor of the “Bremen hole” apparently patented his idea worldwide.
 So no other city can copy it.
 This ensures that the “Bremen hole” remains one of the truly unique places to visit in Bremen.